jrpool/learning-os-software/identity-management/README.md

 ## Background

 Perhaps the biggest challenge when developing a [service-oriented architecture][soa] is handling authentication (auth) and authorization (authz).
-In a monolithic app, this challenge is severely reduced: create a users table, a roles table, and a capabilities table, and your "Good to Go(TM)".
+In a monolithic app, this challenge is severely reduced: create a users table, a roles table, and a capabilities table, and you're "Good to Go(TM)".

 However, in a SOA, we need a way to ensure that every service knows who is making requests, whether they are a valid user, what capabilities (i.e., permissions) they have, etc. Very "public" SOA-providers (e.g., Google, Facebook, GitHub) typically solve this by implementing an [OAuth2][oauth2] provider.
 At the time of this writing, OAuth2 is the most robust way to provide a way for applications on the platform to authenticate and authorize various operations.
 However, there's a pretty large up-front cost to building-out an OAuth2 provider.